-Our Doodle puppies are born in the main part of our house and raised in the kitchen or den area.
+Our Doodle puppies are born in the main part of the house and raised in the kitchen or den area.
 Their eyes open by two weeks of age.
 By four weeks old we are able to begin understanding each pup’s temperament.
 Between 4 and 5 weeks of age we allow the puppies short periods of play time outside in the back yard.
 At 7 weeks of age each pup is temperament tested by an experienced dog trainer.
 We use the world-renowned Volhard Temperament Test, the same test used on potential guide dogs, military/police dogs, drug dogs and sport dogs.
 We have a good idea of each pup’s core temperament after the test.
 The test scores, plus our experiences with each puppy, help us guide buyers to their perfect companion.

 Early Neurological Stimulation